Watershed health sampling schedules

-During 2022, we'll observe the health of aquatic biological communities and their habitat among 50 randomly selected streams and rivers in the Coastal Region between July 1 and Oct.
+During 2023, we'll observe the health of aquatic biological communities and their habitat among 50 randomly selected streams and rivers in the Lower Columbia region between July 1 and Oct.
 15. We previously surveyed this region in 2010 and 2014.

 Tracking biological trends of watershed regions

 We monitor watershed health by studying various indicators, including those that describe biological communities and their habitat.
 The biological communities are fish and amphibians, bottom-dwelling invertebrates, and the algae/diatoms of the streambed.
 The habitat includes physical characteristics of the stream and riparian zone, plus chemsitry of water and sediment.

 This table details the schedule of past and future sampling rounds.

 |Status and Trends Monitoring Regions||Round 1||Round 2||Round 3|

 Watershed Health Monitoring 2023 is a two-page focus sheet describing this year's sampling project.